 Doctor Rachel Bentley

 I am a creative digital strategist, passionate about developing innovative content to motivate and challenge the way we communicate and learn.
 Making great content to inspire student engagement requires combining creativity, technology and super charged collaboration.
 Because my field is a practice based discipline, I believe it is the critical reflection of the intent, process and outcome that is vital to the learning process.
 This is the key in creating meaningful, innovative and ethical digital content which will deliver influential learning and communication outcomes.
 Working at Western Sydney University our team seeks to create new technology enabled pedagogy models to be forefront of digital innovation in education.
 My experience combines deep experience in developing digital and communication strategy with extensive executive management experience.
 My current work at Digital Futures is in developing technology enabled, inspiring media that supports learning and research.
-My current role is Director of Rich Media, Digital Futures.

 I enjoy producing content that explores complex issues in a visual form across all screen and digital platforms.

-My former roles at WSU were as Director of Academic Programs, Communication, School of Humanities and Communication Arts and as Director of the Digital Production Unit, (Office of DVC Academic.
+My former roles at WSU were as Director, Rich Media (Digital Futures), Director of Academic Programs, Communication, School of Humanities and Communication Arts and as Director of the Digital Production Unit, (Office of DVC Academic.
 I was CEO of Television Sydney for nearly 6 years, a role that involved leadership in a complex and evolving digital media environment.
 During my tenure my responsibilities have included Director of Enagement and CEO of Television Sydney 2010-2015.
 In 2007 I developed curriculum established the Masters in Convergent Media Course at UWS.
 I have all has the roles of Head of Program of Design and Contemporary Arts in the School of Communication Arts, UWS and A/g Head of School and Course Advisor, Communication Arts.
 Between 1997-2000I held the roles of Head of Training for the Sydney Olympic Broadcasting Organisation (SOCOG) and worked on the games coverage, recruitment and cross institutional requirement.
 Between 1994-1997 I held the roles of Manager of Corporate and Television training for the Special Broadcast Service (SBS).

 This information has been contributed by Doctor Bentley.